-It’s very important to Keep your Bug Out Bag Organized!
+It’s very important to keep your Bug Out Bag Organized!

 When it comes to packing your bug out bag it actually requires quite a bit of thought.
 You cannot toss items in and hope to find them in an emergency.
 Your bug out bag needs to be methodically organized.
-In a survival situation, you are likely going to be more than a little stressed.
-The last thing you need is to add to the chaos by trying to find a vital piece of survival gear.

 A large backpack, like the ILBE rucksack, can give you thousands of cubic inches of carry space, but if you don’t organize and pack it well, you’ll may have to empty the entire bag just to find the one item you need.

 Ease of Access: React Fast & Lower Stress